Cybersecurity Government Jobs in India: A career Guide for 2022

 It is the role of a security architect to develop a company's network security architecture and implement it.
 Security architects plan, research, and design security aspects.
 Security systems are vulnerable to attacks without a security architect.
 Initial designs are created by the security architect, then implemented by the programming team.
 The company builds the architecture as well as the company policies and procedures for the use of security systems by its employees and decided on the penalties if lapses occur.

-Security architects earn an average salary of Rs 17 lakhs per year.
+Security architects salary at Rs 12 lakhs per year.

 - Chief Information Security Officer